In this article

 However, it will work great if you want a permanent crate solution in your car.
 The crate has integrated stainless-steel, tie-down pins that will ensure the crate stays put in the event of a collision.

-This is great as although the initial cost is higher than some other crates, you know that this can be a once in a lifetime investment.
+Although the initial cost is higher than some other crates, its quality and durability means that this is a long-term investment.

 - Awarded five stars for safety from the CPS